London to New York · the crossing

 Takeoff is late morning London.
 Land mid-afternoon New York.
 Sounds easy.
 But your body has been awake since London morning, and you’ve still got an evening to push through.
 Most travelers crash at 7pm New York time.
 Then wake at 4am the next morning, ruined for day two.

-What Steadway does for your LHR to JFK
+What Steadway does for your London to New York flight.

-Steadway looks at your exact takeoff time on the London to New York crossing.
-It knows when the cabin lights dim, when the meal arrives, and what time you land in New York.
-The path covers the day before, the eight hours in the air, and the long arrival evening you have to push through.
-Drawn from traveler craft and peer-reviewed sleep and circadian research.
+Steadway knows your exact takeoff on the London to New York flight.
+We know when the cabin lights dim, when the meal arrives, and what time you land.
+The path covers the day before, the eight hours in the air, and your first evening in New York.
+Drawn from traveler craft and peer-reviewed sleep science.

 One step from the path